Conditional Feeders in TM1 Made Easy with Examples

 Here, the cube name needs to be a conditional expression that results in a blank if the corresponding commission rate is zero.
 A blank cube name will cause the feeder to be ignored, producing the required effect.

 ['Sales'] => db( if( db('CommissionRates', !product, !month ) = 0, ' ', 'SalesCube'), !salesperson, !product, !month, 'Commissions');

 NOTE: The above example assumes that commission rates do not change.
 If a commission rate were to change from zero to a non-zero value, the required feeder would not re-fire.
-Please see below for discussion around how to manage this.
+Please see below for a discussion on how to manage this.

 To remedy this problem with conditional feeders in the CommissionRates cube, write a feeder as follows:

-This result is less than ideal This is because we cannot write a conditional expression based on the sales to feed only those salespersons that have non-zero sales.
-Therefore all salespersons must be fed, which results in overfeeding.
+This result is less than ideal.
+This is because we cannot write a conditional expression based on the sales to feed only those salespersons that have non-zero sales.
+Therefore, all salespersons must be fed which will result in overfeeding.

 A different way of ensuring conditional feeders are performed is to re-process the feeders from SalesCube whenever CommissionRates is changed.
-This can be done by either:
+You may follow these: